 - Resources are freed up – Based on the nature of the repetitive manufacturing process, time is solely spent on the manufacture of the products.
 The role of the operator in this instance is to maintain machinery

-- It is important to note however, that workers rights, pay etc. are strictly upheld within Excell and many UK manufacturers.
+- It is important to note, however, that workers rights, pay etc. are strictly upheld within Excell and many UK manufacturers.
 Unfortunately, this has not been the case by several manufacturers around the world.
-[For help and advice for workers and employers on rights and obligations at work within the UK click here]

 Find out more about Excell Metal Spinning Ltd on their member profile page here